WordPress/gutenberg/packages/data/README.md

 When data is only used in an event callback, the data should not be retrieved on render, so it may be useful to get the selectors function instead.

+**Don't use `useSelect` this way when calling the selectors in the render function because your component won't re-render on a data change.**

 ```js
 import { useSelect } from '@wordpress/data';